opencontainers/runtime-tools/runtime.md

 Starts a container from a bundle directory.

 * *Flags:* none.
+* *Standard streams:* The runtime must attach its standard streams directly to the application process without inspection.
-* *Output:* The process output is printed to stdout and stderr, and the process exits with the delegate process's exit code.
+* *Exit code:* The runtime must exit with the application process's exit code.

 Example:
 ```sh